 Heroes arose such as Captain Sir Thomas Moore (Tom was knighted on the 17 July 2020) popularly known as “Captain Tom” who raised over £30 million for NHS charities by doing 100 laps of his garden.
 We realised what was important, paramedics, midwives, nurses and doctors, supermarket workers, dustbin men, cleaners and many more who we may have taken for granted before.

-A poem for the times written by Amy Tillcock.
+A poem written by Amy Tillcock.

 A new way of life is upon us